vlang/v/vlib/encoding/csv/README_csv_reader.md

 ```
 csv.csv_reader_from_string(string_with_the_csv)
 ```
-*Note: csv_reader_from_string is a syntactic sugar for memory buffer reading*
+*N*Note: csv_reader_from_string is "syntax sugar" for buffered reading*
 ### read from a memory buffer
 ```
 csv.csv_reader(scr_buf:voidptr(buffer_ptr),  scr_buf_len: buffer_len)
 ```
-When you call `csv.csv_reader` a `CsvReader` struct is initialized passing a `CsvReaderConfig` as a parameter.
+When you call `csv.csv_reader` a `CsvReader` struct is initialized passing a `CsvReaderConfig` struct as a parameter.
-Working on these structs it is possible to change the beahivour of the CSV Reader.
+Using these structs, it is possible to change the behavior of the CSV Reader.

 ## The `CsvReaderConfig` struct
-The config struct is the following:
+The config struct is as follows:
 ```
 pub struct CsvReaderConfig {
 	scr_buf      voidptr // pointer to the buffer of data